A living purchase order is a PO that keeps updating as reality changes.

 - AI extracts quantity, price, ETA, substitution, and invoice changes.

-- The PO updates with an audit trail.
+- The PO gets a reviewable update with an audit trail.

 - The team sees a reviewable diff.